-- Retcon: The episode is basically a giant excuse for the Trek franchise's multitudes of Rubber-Forehead Aliens, with very few species outside that shape.
+- Rubber-Forehead Aliens: The episode is basically a giant excuse for the Trek franchise's multitudes of aliens who all look more or less the same except for their rubber foreheads.

 - Screw the Rules, I'm Doing What's Right!: Picard blows off a Peace Conference to finish Galen's work.

 - Survivor's Guilt: Picard briefly feels it for not going with Galen.
 Troi sets him straight.

 - Unwitting Pawn: The other crews to the Romulans, who simply sat back under cloak and let them do all the hard work.

 - Wide-Eyed Idealist: Though personally touched by the precursor's lesson and what it means for Galen's own legacy, Picard regrets it all fell on deaf ears, but Beverly suggests that may change one day.
 The Romulan captain then validates such a belief.